Code Copied

 Sparkling water needs less added carbonation than other carbonated waters, like seltzers, because it comes from springs where it gains some carbonation from the minerals it contains.

-• Club soda is seltzer water that also receives an infusion of minerals, usually sodium bicarbonate and potassium sulfate.
-Those minerals give it a salty taste.
+Club soda is seltzer water that also receives an infusion of minerals, usually sodium bicarbonate and potassium sulfate to give it a salty taste.
+It may sometimes include sweeteners or added flavors.

 Benefits of Drinking Sparkling Water